Researchers are looking at ways to prevent and treat cancer cachexia.

 Omega 3 food supplements

-Researchers are looking at supplements that might help people with cachexia.
-One such nutrient is fish oil, which contains omega 3 fatty acids.
+One nutrient researchers are looking at is fish oil, which contains omega 3 fatty acids.

 Increasing omega 3 in your diet

 Foods rich in omega 3 fatty acids include oily fish like: